+Chemical Control

 Bonide® Fruit Tree Spray

 GardenTech® Sevin® Concentrate Bug Killer

 Bayer Advanced™ Complete Insect Killer

 Omnivorous Leafroller

 Adult is bell shaped, blackish gray snout-like mouthparts, forewings dark rusty brown with tan tips.
 Over winters in larval stage in mummified berries, in weeds and other trash.
 Moths emerge in spring and lay egg masses on leaves.
 Eggs hatch in 5 days and larvae tie two young leaves together to form nest in which they feed.
 Does not roll leaves.
 Later nests can be found in flower clusters and in bunches.
 Damage is not only from feeding on leaves, flowers and berries, but feeding sites allows rot organisms to enter fruit.